-- Be fully admitted to Bemidji State University - Achieved a minimum cumulative GPA of 2.5 in previous RN program - Submit a Department of Nursing Application - Applicants to the program must have earned an associate degree or diploma degree as a registered nurse or be licensed RNs by the end of the first semester in the BSU RN-BS program (must have RN License prior to starting NRSG 4116/NRSG 4120).
-If a license is not aquired within the first 16 weeks of the program, the student will no longer be eligible to progress in RN-BS nursing courses. - Be licensed to practice as a registered nurse or be a graduate with license pending in Minnesota, Wisconsin or North Dakota.
-Full admission to the program requires unencumbered licensure.
-See below, unencumbered RN license information. - Have internet access suitable for delivery of online courses, practice experiences and peer collaboration. - Students must reside in Minnesota, North Dakota, or Wisconsin and a student must have an unencumbered RN license from the state in which they reside (must have RN License prior to starting NRSG 4116/NRSG 4120).
-If a student has an encumbered RN license, they are not eligible for admittance to the program.
-If a student changes state of residency while in the program, they may not be able to continue in the program unless they move to North Dakota, Wisconsin, or Minnesota.
-If a student changes states of residency, they must notify the Department of Nursing.
+- Be fully admitted to Bemidji State University - Achieved a minimum cumulative GPA of 2.5 in previous RN program - Submit a Department of Nursing Application \Applicants to the program must have earned an associate degree in nursing or a registered nurse diploma, or hold an unencumbered RN license in Minnesota, Wisconsin, or North Dakota. - Applicants not licensed as an RN will be provisionally admitted to the nursing program and must obtain an unencumbered license in Minnesota, Wisconsin, or North Dakota within 8 weeks of beginning the program, or before enrolling in clinical courses: NRSG 3150, NRSG 4120, or NRSG 3140. - If a student does not obtain an unencumbered RN license within 8 weeks of beginning the program, the student will no longer be eligible to progress in the RN-BS program. - Have internet access suitable for delivery of online courses, practice experiences, and peer collaboration. - Students holding an encumbered RN license are not eligible for the RN-BS program. - Students must reside in Minnesota, Wisconsin, or North Dakota.
+If a student changes state of residency while in the program, they may not be able to continue in the program.
+Students must notify BSU Nursing Department if they change state of residency while in the program.